Pfisterer Group

-The Pfisterer Group is a global manufacturer of high-voltage cable accessories and a system provider in the field of energy infrastructures.
-Some 2,700 employees develop, produce, and market components and all-in-one solutions for all interfaces in the areas of low voltage, medium voltage, high voltage, and extra-high voltage.
+The Pfisterer Group is a German manufacturer of high-voltage cable accessories in the areas of low voltage, medium voltage, high voltage, and extra-high voltage.
 The products for all voltage levels from 110 V to 1,100 kV are used in power networks, offshore wind turbines, overhead contact lines of electrical railways, overhead lines, and connection components in industrial drives.
 The German/Swiss family enterprise, which also includes Lapp Insulators, has a presence in 18 countries and generated annual revenue of more than €400 million in 2015.

 History

 From the company's foundation until 1945

 Karl Pfisterer founded “Karl Pfisterer, Fabrik elektrotechnischer Spezialartikel” in Stuttgart in 1921.
 The company's original headquarters were in Kelterstrasse in the city's Untertürkheim (Stuttgart) district.
 During this era of electrification, there were often difficulties with metal connecting elements of conductors.
 Trained electrician Karl Pfisterer focused on this problem and developed improved electrical fittings.
 Demand for Pfisterer fittings rose steadily.
 By 1927, the company had grown to employ a workforce of 54 and relocated to Augsburger Strasse 375, where it would be headquartered for the next 60 years.

 In 1937, Karl Pfisterer expanded his business segment to include fittings for high-voltage overhead cables and switchgear connectors.
 He patented an anchor clamp for steel-aluminum cables.
 Karl Pfisterer also developed the forging technique for non-ferrous metals and acquired the first test machines for his own development experiments.

 The company adopted the legal form of Kommanditgesellschaft (KG: limited partnership) in 1940.
 In 1942, company founder Karl Pfisterer died.
 His son, Walter Pfisterer, continued his father's work, as the company's personally liable partner and sole managing director.
 During an air-raid on Stuttgart on December 9, 1944, the production facility in Stuttgart-Untertürkheim was completely destroyed.